-7 Research and data needs
+9 Research and data needs

 There are many areas of research that could be improved to benefit the understanding and assessment of Widow Rockfish.
-Below, we specifically identify five topics that we believe are most important.
+Below, we specifically identify five topics that we believe are most important (order does not indicate importance).